dhodgkiss/inordinate-fondness/content/blog/2018-01-01_reshaping_data_frames.md

 ## Introduction

 When preparing data frames for input into analyses, a common first step is to restructure the layout of the data so that you have all the necessary variables as columns and all the relevant values for each observation in rows.
-However, recorded data is often in a format that suits data collection, but which is unsuitable for data analysis.
+Relational databases rely on tables that follow this format.
+However, recorded data is often in a format that suits data collection, but which may be unsuitable for data analysis.
 At times like these, rearranging the data, or 'reshaping' the data frame, is a necessary prerequisite for carrying out the analyses.
 This article will give a brief overview of how to reshape data frames using the `gather()` and `spread()` functions from the 'tidyr' package.

 ## Converting tables from wide to long format

 Tables are said to be in wide format when some columns are not variables.
-Put another way, if you have multiple columns with values of a response variable, then your data is in wide format.
-An example from my research in ecology is counts of pollinators belonging to different functional groups (groups of pollinators that behave similarly when visiting flowers for pollen and nectar).
+In other words, if you have multiple columns with values of a response variable, then your data is in wide format.
+An example from my research in ecology is counts of pollinators belonging to different functional groups (groups of closely-related pollinators that behave similarly when visiting flowers for pollen and nectar).
 A table of pollinator counts in wide format might look something like this:

 [//]: # (This is a comment: For some reason this table doesn't show up properly when I add vertical lines at the end of it.)